Biliverdin reductase

 Biliverdin reductase (BVR) is an enzyme found in all tissues under normal conditions, but especially in reticulo-macrophages of the liver and spleen.
 BVR facilitates the conversion of biliverdin to bilirubin via the reduction of a double bond between the second and third pyrrole ring into a single bond.

 There are two isozymes in humans, each encoded by its own gene, biliverdin reductase A (BLVRA) and biliverdin reductase B (BLVRB).

 Mechanism of catalysis

-BVR acts on biliverdin by reducing its double-bond between the pyrrole rings into a single-bond.
-It accomplishes this using NADPH + H^{+} as an electron donor, forming bilirubin and NADP^{+} as products.
+BVR acts on biliverdin by reducing the double-bond between the pyrrole rings into a single-bond.
+It accomplishes this using reduced nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor, forming bilirubin and NADP^{+} as products.

 BVR catalyzes this reaction through an overlapping binding site including Lys^{18}, Lys^{22}, Lys^{179}, Arg^{183}, and Arg^{185} as key residues.
-This binding site attaches to biliverdin, and causes its dissociation from heme oxygenase (HO) (which catalyzes reaction of ferric heme --> biliverdin), causing the subsequent reduction to bilirubin.
+This binding site attaches to biliverdin, and causes its dissociation from heme oxygenase (HO) (which catalyzes reaction of ferric heme → biliverdin), causing the subsequent reduction to bilirubin.